shenmishajing/lightning_template/docs/core/optimizer_config.md

     frequency: 1
 ```

-As the `frequecy` is optional, you omit it, and use a [lr scheduler config](#lr-scheduler-config) as warmup lr scheduler config.
+Since the `frequecy` is optional, you can omit it, and use a [lr scheduler config](#lr-scheduler-config) as a warmup lr scheduler config.
 Therefore, it will look like:

 ```yaml
 # warmup lr scheduler config object